NXT (WWE brand): The Wednesday Night Wars

 On August 20, 2019, it was announced that the NXT television series would move to USA Network and expand into a two-hour, live broadcast on Wednesday nights beginning September 18, 2019.
 The timing of the premiere coincided with SmackDowns move to FOX in October.
 As a result of the move, the show would compete with All Elite Wrestling (AEW)'s weekly show, Dynamite, on TNT; marking the beginning of the "Wednesday Night Wars".

-On October 18, 2019, it was announced by Drake Maverick that NXT and the 205 Live brand and NXT would begin a talent exchange.
+On October 18, 2019, it was announced by Drake Maverick that NXT and the 205 Live brand would begin a talent exchange.
 In an interview with VultureHound Magazine on September 12, executive producer Triple H would confirm that both the 205 Live and NXT UK brands would essentially be subsidiaries to NXT, with their respective talents and personnel falling under the NXT banner.

 On October 31, 2019, it was announced that NXT would take part in that year's Survivor Series, competing directly against Raw and SmackDown.
-In 2020, after winning that year's women's Royal Rumble match, Charlotte Flair chose to challenge Rhea Ripley for the NXT Women's Championship at WrestleMania 36, establishing that NXT championships were also options for Rumble winners to choose as they are guaranteed a world championship match of their choice at WrestleMania (this remained until 2022).
+In 2020, after winning that year's women's Royal Rumble match, Charlotte Flair chose to challenge Rhea Ripley for the NXT Women's Championship at WrestleMania 36, establishing that NXT championships were also options for Rumble winners to choose as they are guaranteed a world championship match of their choice at WrestleMania (this remained until 2022, though 2025 Women's Royal Rumble winner Charlotte Flair briefly teased going after the NXT Women's Championship again before ultimately deciding on the WWE Women's Championship).

 During this time period, some at NXT referred to the promotion as WWE's 'third brand', although many journalists still referred to NXT as developmental, with Raw and SmackDown viewed as WWE's "main roster".
 WWE wrestler Matt Riddle called NXT a "small ocean", while "when you get to the main roster you are in the ocean".
 Reflecting on the Wednesday Night Wars in a 2022 interview, Levesque said, "People put so much pressure on [this] 'competitive war'...it never was that. ... they beat our developmental system, good for them".
 This effectively retracted the view that NXT was one of their top three brands during that time.